-In the years since the Campaign's launch, we've become a nonprofit and built out a larger mission that has us working on a variety of fronts — research and documentation; education; advocacy — to honor the life and advance the full legacy of the Emperor.
+In the years since the Campaign's launch, we've become a nonprofit and built out a larger mission that has us working on a variety of fronts — research and documentation; education; advocacy — to advance the full legacy of the Emperor.

 Within in this broader context, our bridge-naming project now is a "campaign within the Campaign."

-Rather: Consistent with the state's precedent for allowing its bridges to have multiple names, we call on the California State Legislature to use its prerogative simply to add "Emperor Norton Bridge" as a second name for the bridge system as a whole — a name to stand alongside the existing names for the bridge and its constituent elements.
+Consistent with the state's precedent for allowing its bridges to have multiple names, we call on the California State Legislature to use its prerogative simply to add "Emperor Norton Bridge" as a second name for the bridge system as a whole — a name to stand alongside the existing names for the bridge and its constituent parts ("spans," bike path, etc.).

 A DEDICATED URL